" For Lincoln

 * Black Tarred Haversack

-* Canteen (VERY important), with a dark blue wool cover, cotton sling
+* Canteen (VERY important), with a dark blue, sky blue, or tan wool cover

 * Waist belt with US belt buckle

 * Cap Box, shield style

 * Bayonet and leather scabbard according to what was gotten above

 Camping and Other Necessities:

-* A-tent or Shelter/Dog Tent (full or half)
+* A-tent or Shelter/Dog Tent (one or both halves)

 * Period-looking seat of some sort, whether stool or full chair

 * Mess kit; tin or steel plate and cup, and knife, fork, and spoon.
 No blue enamelware!

 * Blanket, preferably the 1851 Gray blanket with dark gray end stripes, or the 1862 Brown blanket with dark brown end

 * Cotton dress gloves